 The Trust also played a key role in representing motorists' views over congestion charging in London and elsewhere in the UK.
-Other work in 2003 included demonstrating the danger of people talking on mobile phones while driving, whether hand-held or hands-free.
-After crash testing child car seats, a campaign was launched to encourage higher safety standards.
+Other work in 2003 included

-Sir Roy Gardiner launched our partnership with Cancer Research UK, our employee charity of the year 2003-2004.
+Sir Roy Gardner launched our partnership with Cancer Research UK, our employee charity of the year 2003-2004.